open-spaced-repetition/awesome-fsrs/README.md

   Free and open source content-agnostic flashcard application for Windows, Mac, Linux, iPhone, and Android.
 Supports images, audio, videos, and scientific markup (via LaTex).
 Offers free synchronization service using AnkiWeb, with community shared add-ons and decks.

-  FSRS available as opt-in feature replacing the default SM-2 algorithm.
+  - FSRS available as an opt-in feature replacing the default SM-2 algorithm.
+  - In addition to feature metioned above, this [add-on](https://ankiweb.net/shared/info/759844606) helps with reshedule, postpone, advance, and balance cards, as well as enabling Easy Days scheduling, among other features.

 - #### MaiMemo (https://www.maimemo.com/)